giang-nguyentbk/itc-framework/README.md

 There is a concept called itc_coordinator or just itc_coor which plays a role as a representative or contact point to orchestrate all itc activities within a board.
 This must be run before any other programs that use ITC can start.

-This is the first contact point for any ITC mailbox at initialization.
+This is the first contact point for itc_init() at ITC initialization for a process.

+At ITC initialization itc_init() of a process, we must locate the itc_coor to get information: your mailbox id in itc_coor, itc_coor_mask, itc_coor mailbox id.

+After initialization, whenever a mailbox is created, it must notify itc_coor by sending a message.
+Similarly, when a mailbox or the process is terminated, you also need to inform itc_coor about that.

-Each mailbox when created must locate the itc_coor.
-It will monitor "alive" status for registered mailboxes and make sure to remove all related mailboxes when a process dies.
+It will monitor "alive" status for registered mailboxes of each process and make sure to remove all related mailboxes when a process dies.

 It will be implemented as a UNIX socket which is opened at /var/usr/itc_coor/itc_coor_locator.
 ```
 ```
 To communicate over hosts (different boards), we will need AF_INET TCP/UDP IP socket, rather than AF_UNIX/AF_LOCAL